JasonChang0320/TT-SAM/docker/README.md

-# Dockerfile for a CUDA-enabled Python environment
+# Dockerfile for TT-SAM environment (CPU version)

-This Dockerfile is based on the `nvidia/cuda:11.7.1-cudnn8-runtime-ubuntu22.04` image, and installs several Linux packages and Python packages to create a Python environment for CUDA-enabled applications.
+This Dockerfile is based on the `python:3.8.12` image, and installs several Linux packages and Python packages to create a Python environment for CUDA-enabled applications.

 ## Usage
 To build the Docker image, run: